NOVO/Central Manual Training School

 1642-1644 Wood Street in August 1971.

 1637 Wood Street, on the north side of the street, from the southeast.
-The building on the far left is the building that was demolished in 2017 on the southeast corner of 17th and Wood Streets.
+The building on the far left is the building that was demolished in 2017 on the northeast corner of 17th and Wood Streets.

 The same view today is pictured below.